youyanggu/covid19_projections/infections-tracker.md

 Our model tries to do what no other model currently does (to the best of our knowledge): provide an estimate for the true number of infected individuals in every region.

 **Please Note: The infections estimate includes ALL infected people, not just those that took a coronavirus test kit and tested positive.** The vast majority of infested individuals did NOT get tested due to 1) lack of available testing, 2) they are only mildly symptomatic or 3) they do not know they are carrying the virus.
 For example, if the US reported 30,000 new cases, we estimate the true number of infected people to be likely 4-8x higher.
+In fact, given recent articles about the widespread prevalence of COVID-19 antibodies, we would not be surprised if it's even higher.

 ## Number of Infected Individuals by Date
 This is an estimate of the number of infected individuals present on each date.
 This includes all individuals who are currently infected on that date, and encompasses asymtomatic + untested individuals.